LGT2/ninedroidS2/README.md

 - All screens are now reduced by 80% compared to original App

 Todo:
-- Maybe complete transalation, where ninebot negligted to complete the task ...
+- Maybe complete translation, where ninebot negligted to complete the task ...

 It will :